Gobi Desert and Central Mongolia Group Tour Package

 • Sun cream, lip balm, sunglasses, and a sunhat are vital.

-• Some pills of common symptoms you may have while traveling such as travel sickness pills, allergies pills (there is a vast expanse of grasslands), Pepto-Bismol for the inevitable upset stomach, Antibiotic cream for cuts, scratches, and insect bites, etc. The pills should be carried in the original, clearly labeled container, in your handbag, and should be checked with the Mongolian Embassy if necessary.
+• Some pills for common symptoms such as travel sickness pills, allergy pills (there is a vast expanse of grasslands), Pepto-Bismol for the inevitable upset stomach, Antibiotic cream for cuts, scratches, and insect bites, etc. The pills should be carried in the original, clearly labeled container, in your handbag, and should be checked with the Mongolian Embassy if necessary.

 • A watch or alarm clock can be useful if your mobile phone does not have enough charge or you do not want to use your phone.

 • The ger camps provide big and small towels.
-Bringing dry/wet tissue, and hand sanitizer will not go wrong.
+Bringing dry/wet tissues, and hand sanitizer will not go wrong.
 Particularly, during some important stops in the countryside (call of nature).

-• Travel and medical insurance, passport and other documents.
+• Travel and medical insurance, passport, and what else you need.

-• Camera with a spare battery or with a mobile charger.
-Make sure your power bank and batteries meet your flight operator requirements because it sometimes causes a delay in your luggage on some international flights.
+• A camera with a spare battery or with a mobile charger.
+Make sure your power bank and batteries meet your flight operator’s requirements, as they sometimes cause a delay in your luggage on international flights.

 • Resealing (Ziploc) plastic bags – to protect your documents, money, camera, binoculars, and other items from wetness, sand, and dust.

-• Small gifts for nomad children if you do not mind.
+• Small gifts for nomadic children, if you do not mind.
 Visiting nomads and learning about this unique culture is an inseparable and experiential part of our tours.
-Expressing thanks for your sudden and uninformed visits to nomads on your way and their hospitality is a nice feeling for either of you.
+Expressing thanks for your sudden and uninformed visits to nomads on your way and their hospitality is a nice feeling for both of you.
 Giving little gifts to the nomads is not a must, but you may like to give a little more happiness to the people who live in the middle of nowhere.
-The following are just to give an idea: Any small toys, hair ribbons, children’s books, educational materials, paper, pencils, crayons or sweets for children, sewing kits, face or hand cream, a little perfume, cigarettes, cigar-related items, or snuff tobacco for adults.
+Below are just to give an idea: Any small toys, hair ribbons, children’s books, educational materials, paper, pencils, crayons or sweets for children, sewing kits, face or hand cream, a little perfume, cigarettes, cigar-related items, or snuff tobacco for adults.
 Candies are an ideal gift for both children and adults to keep things simple.